 Mentally prepping herself for another exhausting search, Daria navigated the dense crowds and the traders hawking grilled fish and kwama jerky.
 She bought some jerky with her dwindling funds and ate as she walked, wondering exactly what would happen if she failed to find or reconnect with Jane—something she ought to have considered more seriously back at Tomal’s place.

 Try and make a life for herself in Vivec?

 She marched up every ramp and staircase she found, both in and out of the canton.
-Wrong turns and dead ends threw her off and night’s darkness soon spread over the sky, but she kept walking.
+Wrong turns and dead ends slowed her progress, and night’s darkness soon spread over the sky, but she kept walking.
 Living in Morrowind at least taught patience.

 Now to find which of these manors held Olerlo.
 Randomly knocking on doors struck her as a bad idea.
 She’d tried that on the upper level of one of the other cantons (possibly the Redoran Canton) and was simply told to get lost.
-She remembered Tomal mentioning that the Olerlos had earned their reputation through talking the Elder Council to reduce a tax on tanna root.
+She remembered Tomal mentioning that the Olerlos had earned their reputation by talking the Elder Council into reducing a tax on tanna root.
 Maybe she could pass herself off as a representative of a tanna root concern?